 The Energy Policy Act of 2005 (EPACT 2005) and the Energy Independence and Security Act of 2007 (EISA 2007) issued directives to the Secretary of Energy to carry out a Next Generation Lighting Initiative to support SSL R&D. The legislation directs DOE to support research, development, demonstration, and commercial application activities related to advanced SSL technologies.

-In order to effectively fulfill the directives in EPACT 2005 and EISA 2007, DOE developed a comprehensive national strategy that comprises three tightly integrated activities: Competitive Research and Development, Market-Based Technology Advancement, and Market Engagement.
+In order to effectively fulfill the directives in EPACT 2005 and EISA 2007, DOE developed a comprehensive national strategy to build collaborative efforts with the lighting industry and research community to guide SSL technology innovation.

-- Core technology projects focus on applied research for technology development, with particular emphasis on meeting efficacy, performance, and cost targets.
+- Core technology research projects focus on applied research for technology development, with particular emphasis on meeting efficiency, performance, and cost targets.
 Conducted primarily by academia, national laboratories, and research institutions, this scientific research fills technology gaps, provides enabling data, and significantly advances the knowledge base.

-- Product development projects use knowledge gained from basic or applied research to develop or improve commercially viable materials, devices, or systems.
+- Product development projects use the knowledge gained from basic or applied research to develop or improve commercially viable materials, devices, or systems.
 Conducted primarily by industry, technical activities focus on a targeted market application with fully defined price, efficacy, and other performance parameters necessary for the success of the proposed product.

-DOE strategically partners with private industry and industry associations to accelerate the development and market introduction of SSL.
+DOE’s SSL program strategically partners with private industry and industry associations to accelerate the development of SSL.
 DOE’s partnership with the Next Generation Lighting Industry Alliance (NGLIA) enhances the manufacturing and commercialization focus of the DOE portfolio by utilizing the expertise of this organization of SSL manufacturers.
-DOE and the Illuminating Engineering Society of North America (IES) partner on the development of strong lighting industry standards, including needed standards for SSL.
-DOE also supports the International Energy Agency's (IEA) efforts to harmonize SSL test procedures, testing capabilities, and performance requirements across countries.
-DOE and the International Association of Lighting Designers (IALD) collaborate to promote lighting design principles and technologies that improve lighting quality and energy efficiency.
-And DOE's Municipal Solid-State Street Lighting Consortium shares technical information and experiences related to LED street lighting projects, and develops tools to guide informed purchases.
-These partnerships—and many others—provide valuable input and support for DOE SSL program efforts.
+DOE partners with the Illuminating Engineering Society of North America (IES) and the International Association of Lighting Designers (IALD) to provide their professional designers and specifiers with specific, actionable technical information they can use to ask tough questions of their vendors, and thereby exert significant influence on technology development.
+Together, DOE, IALD, and IES sponsor the Next Generation Luminaires™ competition to recognize excellence in commercial LED products.
 Learn more.